 Churches That Play Together Stay Together

-In its new Households of Faith report, Barna researchers claim that one of the many reasons “vibrant households” stand out from others is because they engage in “meaningful, fun, quality time with both their housemates and extended household members.”
+In its new Households of Faith report, Barna researchers claim that one of the many reasons “vibrant households” stand out from others is because they engage in “meaningful, fun.
+Quality time with both housemates and extended household members.”
 That includes playing games together (32%), sharing meals (63% eat breakfast as a family and 75% eat dinner as a family), and enjoying other leisure activities.
 “These are practicing Christians who know the meaning of play—and indeed, half call their home life ‘playful,’” according to the report.

 In other words, the old adage still rings true: Families that play together stay together, and more than that, exhibit signs of strong spiritual health.